MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     - [Fixes and improvements for the unified labeling scanner](#fixes-and-improvements-for-the-unified-labeling-scanner)
     - [Fixes and improvements for the unified labeling client](#fixes-and-improvements-for-the-unified-labeling-client)

-- **Known issue**: An issue was identified in the latest GA version (2.9.111) where some users were not able to view protected files in the following scenarios:

-    - When protected files are shared with users who don’t have an AIP policy configured, such as external users.
-This issue occurs only with the [AIP Viewer app](clientv2-view-use-files.md).

-	- When content with a scoped label is shared with users or groups not included in the label's scope.
-This issue occurs both with the [AIP Viewer app](clientv2-view-use-files.md) and when viewing or classifying the shared content via the [File Explorer](clientv2-classify-protect.md#using-file-explorer-to-classify-and-protect-files).

 ### PowerShell support for disconnected scanner servers